roman-yagodin/roman-yagodin.github.io/_posts/2014-10-22-muffin-window-buttons-layout.md

 ## Setting up

-You can use `dconf-editor` for GUI or `gsettings set` in the terminal to change value of the key `org.cinnamon.desktop.wm.preferences.button-layout` for *Cinnamon*.
-The key `org.cinnamon.muffin.button-layout` can be used to override the value of `org.cinnamon.desktop.wm.preferences.button-layout`.
+Buttons layout and some other WM options are stored in the *dconf* keys.
+For *Cinnamon's muffin*, we should change value of the key `org.cinnamon.desktop.wm.preferences.button-layout` or the key `org.cinnamon.muffin.button-layout` to override value of the first key.

 Some other desktops: